itanghiu/OnlineHanziRecognizer_TF2_5/README.md

 ## The model training

-The implemented model corresponds to the six layers M6 model as defined in the paper.
+The implemented model corresponds to the six layers M6 model as defined in the paper. the only difference between the architecture defined in the paper and the one of this project, is :
+ - the addition of BatchNormalization layers after every convolutional layers,
+ - the replacement of Dropout layers after the fully connected layers with BatchNormalisation layers.

+The BatchNormalization layers were added because I could not have the network to start learning without them.
+The dropout layers were removed because the BatchNormalisation layers plays the same role as dropout layers.

 The corresponding CNN architecture is below:

 ![CNN architecture](doc/cnn_architecture.png "CNN architecture")

 Training took 2 days on a Dell XPS (16 Go, Nvidia GeForce GTX 1050 with 4 Gb) and accuracy on validation set is 93.33 % and 93.1 % on test set.

+An epoch takes 4 hours and 40 minutes to complete.

 ### Batch loss